hisahi/lrg/README.md

 but does not use any POSIX-specific functions and is valid ANSI C (C89) which can be compiled with any standard-compatible compiler.

+While the base program is fully functional on ANSI C, there are some extra features that are supported on modern POSIX versions.
+In addition, the program provides optimizations for POSIX environments.

 # Usage

 ```